Wichita Regulators: Wichita returns to the AFL

 Four years after the AFL folded for the second time, it was announced on February 1, 2023, that the league intended on relaunching in 2024.
 On July 18, the 16 intended market cities were announced; Kansas was not initially among the 16 regions receiving a team but would join with the league's eventual merger with Champions Indoor Football.

 Steven Titus, the owner of the CIF's Gillette Mustangs and Billings Outlaws, joined the AFL in the summer of 2023, choosing the Outlaws as the team that would join, since the arena in Gillette, Wyoming could not accommodate rebound nets needed for the AFL and league bylaws did not at the time allow an owner (other than central league office) to own multiple teams.
 Since the sale of the team was unfeasible with the CIF merging with the AFL, Titus indicated he would transfer the Mustangs' CIF, later AFL, rights to a team in Kansas, giving an opening for the Regulators to join the league.

 On October 5, 2023, the AFL announced that the Regulators would join the CIF's two existing Kansas teams, the Southwest Kansas Storm and Salina Liberty, in the AFL, as it merged with CIF.
 They will be members of the Central Division.

 It is the sixth indoor team to play in Wichita and the first arena-formatted team since the Wichita Stealth played in AF2 from 2000 to 2004.
 Other teams that played include the Wichita Warlords, Wichita Aviators, Wichita Wild, and Wichita Force.

-Move to Arena Football One
+Move to Arena Football One, then folding

 On September 4, 2024, the Regulators, along with the other seven surviving members of the collapsed AFL, left that league and became charter members of the newly-formed Arena Football One set to play in 2025.
 They were to play in the Central Division along with the Corpus Christi Tritons, Salina Liberty and Southwest Kansas Storm.
 However, the team owner Chris Zachary announced on social media that they would go dormant for 2025, but would return for the 2026 season and beyond.
 However, their website and social have been shut down, and fellow Kansas-based former CIF teams Salina and Southwest Kansas left AF1, leading to speculation of the team's folding without explanation.